Chart Color Schemes

 Pialba - Eli Waters is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Pialba-Eli Waters, as per the latest Census evaluation, 85.1% of dwellings were houses, with the remaining 14.8% comprising semi-detached homes, apartments, and other types.
+In Pialba - Eli Waters, as per the latest Census evaluation, 85.1% of dwellings were houses, with the remaining 14.8% comprising semi-detached homes, apartments, and other types.
 This is compared to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
-Home ownership in Pialba-Eli Waters stood at 47.7%, with mortgaged properties at 22.2% and rented dwellings at 30.0%.
-The median monthly mortgage repayment was $1,400, below Non-Metro Qld's average of $1,430.
-Median weekly rent in the area was $350, compared to Non-Metro Qld's $335.
-Nationally, Pialba-Eli Waters' median mortgage repayments were lower at $1,400 than the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+Home ownership in Pialba - Eli Waters stood at 47.7%, with mortgaged properties at 22.2% and rented dwellings at 30.0%.
+The median monthly mortgage repayment was $1,400, lower than Non-Metro Qld's average of $1,430.
+The median weekly rent in the area was $350, compared to Non-Metro Qld's $335.
+Nationally, Pialba - Eli Waters' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing